inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1.md

     when that player's robot lands on the last flag, then that player is announced the winner and the game stops.
 - Solution
   -

+## Subproblem 4: Code

+## Summary: Retrospective view on the project performance